Mastering the Python GitHub API: A Practical Guide for Developers

 All tokens need proper storage in environment variables, or GitHub Actions should use encrypted secrets in the repository configuration.

 Periodically inspect and manage your active tokens to deactivate every unused and endangered access token you possess.
-When implementing these best practices, your secure and efficient GitHub API connection becomes possible, creating a responsible management approach to your GitHub environment.
+Using these tokens for authenticated requests ensures that you have the necessary permissions to modify resources, creating a responsible management approach to your GitHub environment.

-GitHub API enables developers to execute different actions through Python through HTTP requests and the PyGithub library.
-The three principal API operations include fetching user details and listing GitHub repositories while creating repositories, which forms the third core operation.
+GitHub API enables developers to execute different actions using Python through standard HTTP requests (utilizing the requests library) or through dedicated wrapper libraries like PyGithub.
+The three principal API operations include fetching user details and listing GitHub repositories while creating repositories, which form the third core operation.

 Fetch User Details